sanbuddhacharyas/cnn_smartphone_user_authentication/README.md

 ### Prepare training dataset for CNN model:
-You can directly download our dataset [raw_data](https://drive.google.com/file/d/1_mqModB8Q5n_EKbUrjJgrgqp8iKKI0Y6/view?usp=sharing), [data_processed](https://drive.google.com/file/d/1TGAU-u8Sko5nZIeRKSvoY88OUiJuE2D8/view?usp=sharing) and [cnn_training_dataset](https://drive.google.com/file/d/1WahW47_2_7v2EuwOUZGt61J3W2Lu9gnl/view?usp=sharing)for testing and can assign as intruder
+You can directly download our dataset [raw_data](https://drive.google.com/file/d/1_mqModB8Q5n_EKbUrjJgrgqp8iKKI0Y6/view?usp=sharing), [data_processed](https://drive.google.com/file/d/1TGAU-u8Sko5nZIeRKSvoY88OUiJuE2D8/view?usp=sharing) and [cnn_training_dataset](https://drive.google.com/file/d/1WahW47_2_7v2EuwOUZGt61J3W2Lu9gnl/view?usp=sharing) for testing and can assign as intruder

 Create dataset with app:
 &emsp; Start the app, it will automatically collects the data when you are active.
 &emsp; copy the Accel.csv and Gyro.csv in the following directory structure